 Currently, directories for citizen complaints are available below, though additional outcomes are forthcoming.
 If you have any questions, please contact Dr. Michael White (firstname.lastname@example.org), Dr. Janne Gaub (email@example.com), or the BWC TTA Team (firstname.lastname@example.org).

-The Use of Force Directory provides information on 14 published studies or reports that examine the impact of BWCs on the prevalence of use of force.
-Two notable findings emerge.
+The Use of Force Directory provides information on 16 published studies or reports that examine the impact of BWCs on the prevalence of use of force.
+Two notable findings emerge:

-1. Ten of the 14 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
+- Eleven of the 16 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
 All studies are Level 3 or higher.
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.

-2. Seven of the 14 studies report substantial or statistically significant reductions in use of force, following deployment of BWCs.
+- Eight of the 16 studies report substantial or statistically significant reductions in use of force, following deployment of BWCs.